 Professor Kathryn Lambert

-Each day there are applications built for improvement in the areas of law enforcement, research and development, and other specific Homeland Security.
+Each day there are applications built for improvement in the areas of law enforcement, research and development, and in other areas of Homeland Security.
 From the different types of fighting mechanisms that the world has developed over the years such as the crossbow, rifles, fighter jets, atomic bombs, there have been many advances in technology that has helped the military.
 The one piece of technology that has developed that has contributed to the military is the usage of drones.
-Drones, to the military are known as unmanned aerial vehicles or UAVs or can also be considered remotely piloted aerial systems or for short RPAS.
+Drones, to the military, are known as unmanned aerial vehicles or UAVs or can also be considered remotely piloted aerial systems or for short RPAS.
 The use of drones has risen exponentially since the year 2001.
 This thesis therefore seeks to explore how drones have altered the manner in which the US prosecutes its targets.
 This is essential as misusing drones, despite their contributions, risks limiting their utilization in severe scenarios hence leaving their mission up to ground forces or manned aircraft.
 Case studies of drones used in Afghanistan, Mali, Yemen and Pakistan were used to evaluate the three hypotheses on the effect of the seeming reliance and proliferation of the US on drones.

 TABLE OF CONTENTS